-Then the sun rising in the east, over the hills, glistening on the dew-cov-ered crags.
+Then the sun rising in the east, over the hills, glistening on the dew-covered crags.
 The sun.
-The beautiful ered crags.
-The sun.
 The beautiful warm sun.
 The dying man tossed away the clothes.
 He wanted to lay on his back in the sun.
-He wanted He wanted to bare his bosom to the sun.
+He wanted to bare his bosom to the sun.
 He stretched out his limbs with a sigh of gratitude.
-He wanted to bare every muscle to the regenerating warmth.
+He wanted to bare every muscle to the regenerating his ghastly death.
+He was not he was back again in his home.
+He thinking of romance.
+He was think- would soon be able to run and jump of his home and the sunlight.
+The and shout as of old.
+No more hunger.
+No more tramping dirty ugly him weaker.
+It brought a mist before streets.
+No more fetid smells in slums.
+No more war, no more roarthat echoed in his ears.
+He was car- ing guns, no more killing.
+Joy.
+To be back again in the sun-the great glorious sun that warmed him.

 THEN he listened.
-Ha. was.
+Ha.
+There it was.
 The song of the lark as the bird soared into the fleecy clouds, singing its morning song of joy.
-He smelled the wild flowers, that grew by He saw the glistening sea the sea. the sea.
-He saw the glistening sea weed on the rocks, bared by the ro-ceding tide.
-He smelled the salt sea breeze that swept in over the ocean.
+He smelled the wild flowers, that grew by the sea.
+He saw the glistening sea weed on the rocks, bared by the receding tide.
+He smelled the salt sea By Liam O'Flaherty